gURLmeetsCode/clear_the_deck/README.md

 ## Comments

 The current code implemented is considered to be a brute force approach that is ideal for moderately sized datasets.
-However to address the concern of scaling and bottlenecks, I would implement a stable sorting algorithm such Timsort which would allow for O(1) auxiliary space and O(log(n)) runtime.
+However to address the concern of scaling and bottlenecks, I would implement a stable sorting algorithm such as Timsort which would allow for O(1) auxiliary space and O(nlog(n)) runtime.

 The solutions were tested on the following datasets: 10, 50, 1000, 1M(which caused a compiling error).